If you found your dream property, but it was only missing water, would you turn it down – especially if you could build a private lake yourself?

 Do your best to understand as much as you can beforehand.

-5. Consult a professional
+5. Consult a geologist

 Congratulations!
 You’ve done all the research and due diligence.